- Colors:

 Do everyone a favor and consider colors for your website

-the site should look like in your opinion.
-If
+in what the site should look like in your opinion.

-you don't care, which some people don't, then just take
+If you don't care, which some people don't, then just

-a few moments and surf the net to find some sites that
+take a few moments and surf the net to find some sites

 Think about

-much and then communicate that to your designer.
-The
+you so much and then communicate that to your designer.

-site developer can then attempt to create a page in the
+The site developer can then attempt to create a page

 |